Why Is Benchmarking So Critical to Your Organisation’s Performance? Why do organisations benchmark?

 Many associations decide that one way they will make money from benchmarking is selling reports to businesses that didn’t participate.
 While these members may not have provided data for the benchmarking effort, they could still be interested in the results as it would give them some strong insights too.
 Associations can also convince these non-participants to become participants by submitting their data to make the comparison more accurate and of better value.

-Ideally, associations should use a sophisticated benchmarking tool which enables businesses to participate by answering a series of questions.
+Ideally, associations should use a sophisticated benchmarking survey tool which enables businesses to participate by answering a series of questions.
 These questions, for the most part, are auto validated, and a preliminary report is presented followed by a more detailed report which is sold.
 However, to what extent this is done is up to the association which should decide on what value it holds in the industry.
 That said benchmarking reports have to be useful because if not the association runs the risk of losing participants instead of gaining them.
 So, keep that in mind when field testing the report templates.

 Other articles you might like